 Continuing students must reapply for financial aid each year.
 If you applied for aid the previous year, we will notify you by email early in the calendar year that it is time to reapply.
 If you do not receive information about reapplying or have questions, contact us.
 To reapply for aid, all continuing students must complete a new FAFSA.
 (Returning students do not complete a new CSS/Financial Aid PROFILE if they have submitted one in the past.)

-1. Submit a Free Application for Federal Student Aid (FAFSA): Complete the FAFSA online using your federal FSAID (visit https://fsaid.ed.gov).
+1. Submit a Free Application for Federal Student Aid (FAFSA) starting October 1: Complete the FAFSA online using your federal FSAID (visit https://fsaid.ed.gov to create an FSAID).
 It is important to list your correct name, Social Security number and information from the correct federal income tax return (1040EZ, 1040A, or 1040).
 Be sure to include your housing plans and list Federal School Code 002325 so results are sent to UM-Ann Arbor.
 For a paper copy of the FAFSA, request one online or call 1-800-4-FEDAID.

 - If income taxes are filed, you may be prompted to transfer IRS data to the FAFSA using the IRS Data Retrieval Tool.
-(If you are waiting to file taxes, do not wait to file the FAFSA.
-Use estimates and amend the FAFSA once taxes are filed.)
+(If necessary, you may use estimates and amend the FAFSA once your taxes are filed.)

 - If you are a parent with child care expenses, get program and application materials.